Position title: Office manager

 The Women's Resource Center is an Equal Opportunity Employer.
 The organization does not discriminate on the basis of race, color, religion, gender, sexual orientation, gender identity or expression, disability, age, country of ancestral origin, or veteran status.

-About the Women’s Resource Center: Since 1977, WRC has been an ear, a helping hand and, in some cases, a lifeline to individuals experiencing domestic violence.
-Its community-based work has helped adults, children, and families to achieve physical, mental, emotional, and financial safety.
+About WRC: Since 1977, WRC has been a listening ear, a helping hand and, in some cases, a lifeline to individuals experiencing domestic violence.
+Its community-based work has helped women, men, children and families achieve physical, mental, emotional and financial safety.

-Now, over 40 years later, with an annual operating budget of over $2 million, a staff of 27, and an active ten-member Board of Directors, we provide a comprehensive array of advocacy, support, shelter and housing, information, referral and follow-up services to survivors of domestic violence and persons at-risk for domestic violence.
-Specifically, we operate the following programs and initiatives:
+Now, over 40 years later, with an annual operating budget of over $2 million, a staff of 27 and an active ten-member board of directors, WRC provides a comprehensive array of advocacy, support, shelter and housing, information, referral and follow-up services to survivors of domestic violence and persons at-risk for domestic violence.
+Specifically, WRC operates the following programs and initiatives:

 - Shelter serving up to 13 adults and children

-- Transitional Housing Program with ten apartments in three East Bay communities (Bristol, Tiverton and Warren)
+- Transitional housing program with 10 apartments in three East Bay communities (Bristol, Tiverton and Warren)

-- Family Violence Option Advocacy Program for clients of the state’s Department of Human Services
+- Family Violence Option Advocacy Program for clients of the Rhode Island Department of Human Services

-WRC operates from three principal locations: in downtown Newport at 114 Touro Street, in Warren at 624 Main Street, and at the Florence Gray Center in Newport’s North End where our prevention team is housed.
+WRC operates from three principal locations: Downtown Newport, at 114 Touro St., in Warren, at 624 Main St. and at the Florence Gray Center, in Newport’s North End, where our prevention team is housed.